In his classic 1937 book Think and Grow Rich (download pdf of entire book), Napoleon Hill contrasts creative imagination with synthetic imagination:

 This faculty enables you to envisage possibilities for enriching the world, or a particular piece of it, with value, meaning and joy.

-In order to activate the creative power of Imagination, you must activate the superpower Transcend the Mundane — a synthesis of the creative powers Groundedness, Faith and Openness.
+In order to activate the creative power of Imagination, you must activate the superpower Transcend the Mundane — a synthesis of the creative powers Faith (a prerequisite), Openness and Groundedness.

 Faith is a precondition for activating the three superpowers